-Different Expectations and Interests
+Different expectations and interests

 Sometimes this resistance is because of cultural differences.
 Personal opinions might matter more than objective numbers, especially in emotionally loaded conflict zones.
 It could also be that journalists feel pressured by new forces, such as media companies influencing certain neighbouring areas.

 Besides cultural differences, there are also private interests.
-Media ownership plays an enormous role in determining the role of any media in the peacebuilding process.
+Media ownership plays an enormous role in determining the role of any media in the peace-building process.
 Private media has a profit-driven interest which can sometimes mean that they benefit from aligning with certain conflict actors even after the conflict ends.
 Even if private media are not aligned with certain groups, it is also the case that peace stories are less “exciting” than war stories.
 Many private media outlets rely on having ground-breaking and relevant news.

 Journalists are often underpaid in developing countries and may completely rely on certain conflict parties for their funding during and even after a conflict.
-This can also influence their reporting since they have to find a balance between journalistic integrity and not losing ground with those that finance them.
+This can also influence their reporting, since they have to find a balance between journalistic integrity and not losing ground with those that finance them.

-Politically, conflict groups often use journalists or media outlets to further their polarization efforts.
+Politically, conflict groups often use journalists or media outlets to further their polarisation efforts.
 This not only limits the scope of reporting for many journalists and publishers, but it also decreases their legitimacy with (certain parts of) the population.
 This bias often continues and is difficult to lose without drastic changes in journalistic conduct.
 This is tied to the question of power in a (post-)conflict scenario: in extreme cases, peacebuilding can be used to facilitate so-called ‘victors-peace’ whereby peace is promoted by a dominant actor who holds power over communication channels and defines the peacebuilding goals of the society-at-hand.
 This has been the case, particularly in South Africa.
 (4)

 In the end, it is vital that the peacebuilding process is not permanently conducted by outside actors.
 To have truly sustainable and long-lasting peace requires that the projects initiated by the media (and other actors) are transferred to local community groups and actors.